 In 1945, the Fatherland Front, a resistance coalition won elections, creating a Communist constitution.
 Under Todor Zhivkov, Bulgaria’s ruler from 1954-89, the country prospered.
 Yet the secret police that was put in place created a culture of fear in Bulgaria.
 The nationalism of the 1980s forced Turks, Pomaks and Roma to assimilate; many people revolted, while others left.

 A coup in 1989 forced the resignation of Zhivkov, and the Communist Party gave up some of its control, becoming the Bulgarian Socialist Party.
 Bulgaria became the first Soviet Bloc country to reelect communists.
-The 1990s saw some instability and changes of government, but by 2004, Bulgaria had gained entry into NATO, and by 2007, the country was part of the European Union.
+The 1990s saw some instability and changes in government, but by 2004, Bulgaria had gained entry into NATO, and by 2007, the country was part of the European Union.

 Get a Trip Quote Order a Brochure